harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/redis-cache-penetration.md

 ---
-id: linux-redis-cache-penetration
+id: redis-cache-penetration
-title: Linux Redis cache penetration
+title: Redis cache penetration
 ---

 import Ossupport from './shared/note-supported-os.md' import FaultPermissions from './shared/fault-permissions.md' import AuthenticationDetails from './shared/redis-auth.md'

-Linux Redis cache penetration continuously sends cache requests to the Redis database to find the value for a non-existing key.
+Redis cache penetration fault continuously sends cache requests to the Redis database to find the value for a non-existing key.
 This continuous request reduces the performance of the application.

 ![Linux Redis cache penetration](./static/images/linux-redis-cache-penetration.png)